rerun-io/rerun/crates/re_viewer/data/quick_start_guides/cpp_connect.md

 Using `pip`:
 * `pip install rerun-sdk`

-After you've installed it, type `rerun` in your terminal to start the viewer.
+After you have installed it, type `rerun` in your terminal to start the viewer.

 #### Using the Rerun C++ SDK